How to Get a Title Loan with the Title Not in My Name

 Unlike traditional loans, title loans are typically processed quickly and require little paperwork.
 The process of getting a car title loan is simple.

-You bring your car and the title to the lender, who inspects the car and determines its value using a car title loan estimate calculator.
+You can apply with your car and the title to the lender, who inspects the car and determines its value using a car title loan estimate calculator.
 They then offer you a loan based on that value.
 If you accept the loan, you sign over the vehicle title to the lender.
 Once you repay the loan, the lender returns the vehicle title to you.

 Understanding Title Ownership and Transfer of OwnershipTitle Loan with the Title Not in My Name